Welcome to Cornell … and to Cornell Health!

 Each year, our 200+ staff members – including physicians, counselors, psychiatrists, nurses, technicians, pharmacists, and physical therapists – provide care for more than 80% of Cornell’s undergraduate, graduate, and professional students studying in Ithaca.
 Our integrated medical and mental health services are confidential, and responsive to the needs of Cornell’s diverse community.

-Most services require scheduling an appointment in advance.
-You may also call us during business hours to schedule an appointment, ask a question, or consult with a health care provider: 607-255-5155.
-Our 24/7 phone consultation service is available for urgent concerns when we’re closed (see more below).
+Most services require scheduling an appointment in advance – online, by phone (607-255-5155), or in person.
+You may also call us during business hours to schedule an appointment, ask a question, or consult with a health care provider.
+When we're closed, students with urgent concerns can consult by phone with an on-call health care provider (see more about after-hours care, below).

 During the academic year, we are open Monday–Saturday, with evening hours Monday–Thursday nights (hours are reduced during University breaks).
 Our main building is on Ho Plaza, within walking distance of most campus locations.